AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions to the issue</p> <p>Contribute permissions to the item where you are copying&nbsp;the issue with the ability to&nbsp;Add Issues.</p> <p> For information about granting permissions to issues, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md" class="MCXref xref">Share an issue </a></p> <p>For information on requesting additional permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
+   <td> <p>Manage permissions to the issue</p> <p>Contribute permissions to the item where you are copying&nbsp;the issue with the ability to&nbsp;Add Issues.</p> <p> For information about granting permissions to issues, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md" class="MCXref xref">Share an issue </a></p> <p>For information on requesting additional permissions, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md">Grant access to users</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 *To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Considerations for multiple assignments to job roles, teams, and users